ben-voss/lockless-spsc-queue/README.md

 # lockless-spsc-queue

-A lockless Single Producer, Single Consumer, Queue.
+A lockless first in first out queue that is thread safe for a single concurrent writer and single reader.